 QUALIFICATIONS FOR ADMIS-SION - This curriculum is open only to officers of the U.S. Armed Forces and selected civilian employees of the U.S. federal government.
-Students should have a Bachelor of Science degree in Electrical Engineering with above average grades.
+A Bachelor of Science degree in Electrical Engineering with above average grades is highly desired.
 A Top Secret security clearance is required with Special Intelligence (SI) clearance obtainable.

 DESCRIPTION - The 591 curriculum is sponsored by the Director, Navy Space Systems Division.
 This curriculum is designed to equip officers with the theoretical and practical skills required to design and integrate military space payloads with other spacecraft subsystems.
 Officer graduates will be prepared by their education to design, develop, and manage the acquisition of space communications, navigation, surveillance, EW and environmental sensing systems.
-The curriculum is nine quarters long, and input occurs every quarter.
+The curriculum is typically nine quarters long and begins every quarter.
 The graduate earns the degree Master of Science in Electrical Engineering.